 So, without further ado, I’ll present my list:

 1) By replacing a broad general education curriculum with post-modernism and relativism.
 General education on college campuses has become a joke.
-Most universities offer a General Education curriculum has become a joke.
 Most universities offer a smorgasbord instead of a real, cohesive introduction to liberal learning.
 According to an American Council of Trustees and Alumni study of 1,100 colleges and universities: Just 18% required American History or Government; Only 38% required Literature; Only 60% require a MATH class; And a measly 3% require economics.
 A few examples of courses that students can take to fulfill general education requirements at UNC-CH include: Love, Sex, and Marriage in Soviet Culture; French New Wave Cinema; Recreation and Leisure in Society; and The Geisha in History, Fiction, and Fantasy.
 At NC State, students can take: Eating through American History; An Introduction to the Honeybee and Beekeeping; and Time Travel.

 Why have universities eschewed a traditional curriculum?
 I have two suggestions.
 First, too many professors believe all knowledge is equally useful and valuable.
 (Who are they to say that a survey of British literature is more important than modern Bollywood cinema?
 They’re just professors with years of experience and PhD’s!
 What do they know?)
 And the professors who are willing to make judgments about undergraduate education are those who believe that what’s really important is that students be exposed to race-class-gender “narratives.”